jasonluck/docker-brownbag/guestbook/README.md

 ##Getting started
 Download [Docker](https://www.docker.com/products/overview).
 If you are on Mac or Windows, [Docker Compose](https://docs.docker.com/compose) will be automatically installed.
 On Linux, make sure you have the latest version of [Compose](https://docs.docker.com/compose/install/).

+You will also need [Go](https://golang.org/doc/install) installed so you can compile the REST services component of the application.

 ## Building the app
 Start by compiling the `go` rest service:
 ```